nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationstatement.md

   </tr>
 </table>

-The medication the authorisation is for.
+The medication/medical device the authorisation is for.

-The `Medication` resource provides the coded representation of the medication.
+The `Medication` resource provides the coded representation of the medication/medical device.

 ### effective ###